Meet the LBD Lab

 Research Assistant

-Gabriel is a junior at Tulane University from Los Angeles, California.
+Gabe is a senior at Tulane University from Los Angeles, California.
 He is double majoring in Psychology and Philosophy.
 On campus, he is involved in the Psi Chi Honors Society in Psychology, the Phi Sigma Tau Honors Society in Philosophy, and the Just Dance Club.
-In his free time, Gabriel enjoys running, reading, and spending time outdoors.
+In his free time, Gabe enjoys running, reading, and spending time outdoors.
 After graduation, he hopes to pursue a doctorate in Clinical Psychology.

 Nemat Iddisah